 Step 2: input – output capacitive filter

-Input capacitor is required to suppress or minimize any ripple or variation in input applied to regulator chip.
-Its typical value is 0.33µF as specified in datasheet.
-This can be neglected if regulator chip is connected very close to filtering capacitor of rectifier.
+Input capacitor is required to suppress or minimize any ripple or variation in input applied to the regulator chip.
+Its typical value is 0.33µF as specified in the datasheet.
+This can be neglected if the regulator chip is connected very close to the filtering capacitor of the rectifier.
 It is only required when the distance between rectifier output and regulator input.

 Design of Unregulated section –

-It feeds regulated section.
+It feeds the regulated section.
 Its rectifier + filter.
-The most required thing is the input given by this section to regulated section must be at least 3 V higher than required output voltage.
+The most required thing is the input given by this section to the regulated section must be at least 3 V higher than the required output voltage.
 This is known as ‘headroom’ for regulator chip.
 This gives us

 VLmin = Vop + headroom